-  A distinguished international advisor on police reform and strategic planning, he is the chair of the Scottish Business Resilience Centre and of the international advisory committee of the Scottish Institute for Policing Research.
+A distinguished international advisor on police reform and strategic planning, he is the former chair of the Scottish Business Resilience Centre and the former chair of the international advisory committee of the Scottish Institute for Policing Research.

 A former senior police officer in England and Scotland, quality insurance inspector in National Police Training and an HM Inspectorate of Constabulary lead manager.

 In 2014, he was appointed the independent chair of the Commonwealth Games Delivery Committee for Glasgow 2014.

 David continues to work in Serbia on EU accession reform, advising both the Ministry of Interior and Judiciary on strategic planning and human resources development.

 Martin has been the Cyber Integrator for Scotland working on behalf of Scottish Enterprise and the Scottish Government.
 He has been working with all Scottish resources and policy makers to help Scotland become world leading in the area of cyber security.